terryc321/guile-sdl-learning/README.md

 # About

+## guile ffi sdl + cairo attempt
+see the working code so far [here](guile-ffi-tutorial/foreign-library-001/test.scm)

+## why

+tried guile-sdl from david thompson and found i was getting several large memory leaks , also wanted to try to understand event loop in guile scheme

 The scope of this repo is to make an SDL2 library that does not leak memory

 tried using guile-3.0 to do this as a loadable shared library , but stalled on SDL_Init